 Research* shows that students who engage in SEL programs like Harmony:

-- Experience fewer conduct problems, emotional distress, and drug use
+- Experience fewer conduct problems and lower levels of distress

 - Are less likely to be involved in the juvenile justice system

 *SOURCE: From the Collaborative for Academic, Social, and Emotional Learning (CASEL) review of research on the benefits of SEL.